aantron/ocaml.org/data/planet/melange/announcing-melange-3.md

 <p>A few users have expressed concerns related to Melange having a 1:1 relationship to its
 OCaml version.
 This limitation exists because we vendor and modify OCaml's typechecker, which is usually version-dependent.</p>
-<p>In Melange 1, we made some strides to solve this at the syntax level &ndash; one Melange version
+<p>In Melange 1, we made some strides to solve this at the syntax level – one Melange version
 could work across many compiler switches.
 But that has a pretty big limitation: editor tooling, documentation generation and everything else that reads from <code>.cmt</code> artifact files needed to be in the same compiler switch as the version of the typechecker in use.</p>